simon0191/OnlinePythonTutor/unsupported-features.md

 - anything that operates on webpages, such as DOM manipulation, alert(), prompt(), confirm(), etc.
   - this includes trying to import frontend libraries or frameworks (e.g., jQuery, React)
 - Date() object
-- known bug: for-loop variables show up *duplicated* in two nested blocks due to how the Node.js JavaScript debugger emits its values ([see GitHub issue](https://github.com/pgbovine/OnlinePythonTutor/issues/264) for details)
+- for-loop variables show up *duplicated* in two nested blocks due to how the Node.js JavaScript debugger emits its values ([see GitHub issue](https://github.com/pgbovine/OnlinePythonTutor/issues/264) for details)
+- features that novices don't usually need to know about, like adding object fields to an array, which can be confusing ([example code](http://pythontutor.com/visualize.html#code=let%20a%20%3D%20%5B'apples',%202,%20true%5D%3B%20//%20array%0A//%20if%20you%20add%20object%20fields%20to%20arrays%20%28or%20other%20types%29,%20we%20don't%20visualize%20it%0Aa.myName%20%3D%20%22Philip%22%0Aa.myNumber%20%3D%2042%3B%0Aconsole.log%28a,%20a.myName,%20a.myNumber%29%3B&cumulative=false&curInstr=4&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false))
 - more JavaScript unsupported features: https://github.com/pgbovine/OnlinePythonTutor/issues?q=is%3Aissue+is%3Aopen+label%3Ajavascript

 ### Java unsupported features